AhmedAhmedEG/PyCSV/README.md

 # PyCSV Editor

-Very Rich GUI based python CSV editor, made with kivy library, there was not a decent CSV editor made with python on github, so i started made it myself, and then it have growen to a big project.
+Very Rich GUI based python CSV editor, made with kivy python library, there was not a decent CSV editor made with python on github, so I started making one myself, and then it have grown to a big project.

 # Features